Top Image The Road Warrior, bottom image people in the US putting gasoline in plastic bags

 I think that this survey offers a necessary corrective to all of the moralizing around health as a public good.
 You cannot treat health as a private good in practice, squeezing every possible dollar out of it, only to insist that people consider it to be a public good.
 Or, more to the point, you cannot destroy society through ruthless privatization and then be surprised when people act like it does not exist.

 Thus, it becomes necessary to stand Hobbes on his head.
 To see in anti-social behavior not the encroaching effects of the state of nature, poking through society, but the effects of what could be called, reversing Kant's terms, social asociability.
-The latter refers to the way in which isolation, competition, and fragmentation are products of capitalist social relations.
+Kant used the phrase unsocial sociability to refer to the way in which other human beings were something we could neither live with nor without, and specifically the way in which conflict drove social progress through its own invisible hand.
+In contrast to this "social asocialibility" refers to the way in which isolation, competition, and fragmentation are not presocial conditions that society must regulate but are instead thoroughly social, products of capitalist social relations.
 Hobbes may be descriptively true, may offer us the best picture of contemporary society, where even toilet paper is a war of all against all, but such a description should not be confused with insight into the actual causes of such a state.
 If Hobbes is, as Negri writes, "the Marx of the bourgeoisie" (a passage I never tire of quoting), this because of his refusal to historicize what he presents as a remnant of nature.